FANMISUA/OADB/README.md

 1).
 Download and install PostgreSQL versions later than 13.4 The installer is available here: https://www.postgresql.org/download/.

 If the installation was successful, you should be able to run the following command.
+Your version should be later than 13.4.

     $ postgres -V
     postgres (PostgreSQL) 13.4